 To achieve a QCE Students need to achieve 20 QCE Points including 12 points from completed core.
 Completed core involves General or Applied subjects satisfactorily passed and studied for all four units; or completed certificate qualifications.
-For this reason, it is very important that there are minimal subject changes occurring in years 11 and 12.
+For this reason, it is very important that there are minimal subject changes occurring in years 11.
+NO subject changes will be possible once unit 3 work has begun in term 4 year 11.
 Students also need to meet the literacy and numeracy requirements.